When you first start recording, it’s often trick to know how to handle click tracks within your sessions.

 The second common complaint guys have with clicks is that they get lost once they lose track of the “1”.

 To solve this problem, some folks try to accent the “1” so it stands out better.
-But all this really does is make the 2,3 and 4 sound too soft in comparison.
+But all this really does is make the remaining pulses sound too soft in comparison.

 Instead, the better solution is to give the “1” a different sound entirely.
-For example, you could use a jam block on the 2,3 and 4, but change the “1” to a cowbell.
+For example, you could use a jam block on the remaining pulses, but change the “1” to a cowbell.

 So for them…here’s what you need instead: